5 Brand Assets Key to Health and Wellness Brand Success

 Symbolism triggers emotion and decisions by our fast, intuitive brain.
 Strong brands understand the symbolic meaning in everything: product design, packaging, logos, fonts, tone of voice and music.
 All of these elements use instinctively understood colors, shapes and images to evoke particular emotions.
 Together, this symbolism constitutes a brand mnemonic – and a secret language for talking directly to consumers’ decision-drivers.

 Recognize the symbols below?
 Even without the brand names, they evoke powerful associations.

 Aligning look, message and emotion across every different touchpoint is a significant challenge for brands that live across increasing offline and online channels.
 However, achieving and maintaining alignment delivers returns not only in enhanced attraction, but in maximized value for all marketing budgets.
 Particularly when budgets are being pared back, you want to ensure coherence across every aspect of your brand identity.

 How fit is your organizational health and wellness brand?
 Are you at least annually ensuring it’s health and well-being – from the inside-out and the outside-in?
 If you believe in the power of a brand-led business as a catalyst for growth, then your brand needs to be fit enough to drive.
 We’re not necessarily talking big quantitative study expenditures here either, as there are many cost effective ways to audit brand health.
 The results of this audit should then help guide and inspire the development of an exercise program for the year to develop strengths and address weaknesses.

-Since 1999, Trajectory has worked with health and wellness organizations to grow better brand-led businesses.
+Since 1999, specialist New Jersey marketing agency Trajectory has worked with health and wellness organizations across the United States to grow better brand-led businesses.
 Reach out for a no-obligation consultation.